SilasK/Krak/README.md

       snakemake  -s Kraken/workflow/classify.smk --use-conda --dryrun

-  If you have access to cluster or cloud we recommend you to setup cluster/cloud integration via a profile.
+  If you have access to cluster or cloud we recommend you to setup cluster/cloud integration via [our profile](https://github.com/Snakemake-Profiles/generic).
   See the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/executable.html) for further details.

   b.
 Run the Pipeline:

-    snakemake  -s Kraken/workflow/classify.smk --use-conda --dryrun
+    snakemake  -s Kraken/workflow/classify.smk --use-conda